City Law School LLB (Hons) in Legal Practice

 Alternatively, you should provide evidence of your motivation and commitment to a degree programme of legal studies through your achievements in the workplace.
 If you do not have the qualifications to apply for the LLB then you can still qualify as a Chartered Legal Executive lawyer through the traditional route.

-The annual fee of £4,625 for 2018 covers all course materials and tuition.
-If you are made an offer, a deposit of £150 will be payable at the point you wish to accept your offer. £2,175 is then payable upon registration with City University London, and the remaining £2,300 payable by 31 January 2019.
+The annual fee of £4,625 covers all course materials and tuition.
+If you are made an offer, a deposit of £150 will be payable at the point you wish to accept your offer. £2,175 is then payable upon registration with City University London, and the remaining £2,300 payable by 31 January 2020.